Multi-Timeframe Confluence: A Framework for Better Analysis

 - Medium timeframe confirms momentum

-- Lower timeframe provides entry signal
+- Lower timeframe confirms timing alignment

-Why Single-Timeframe Trading Fails
+Why Single-Timeframe Analysis Fails

 Problem #1: False Breakouts